 There’s never been a better time for one of Sonoma County’s favorite activities, wine tasting.
 It’s casual, mostly inexpensive, and you can make up your itinerary as you go along.
-You can even find free wine tasting.
-And don't forget to order the free Sonoma Wineries Map with over 400 wineries.
+You can even find free wine tasting at many tasting rooms around the county.

 Avoid confusion, and remember this: Sonoma may be shorthand for “Sonoma County” outside of the area, but when you’re here, “Sonoma” means you’re just talking about the historic town of Sonoma.
 And Sonoma Valley is a geographical feature and wine appellation located only in the southeast corner of Sonoma County.